-If we can further assist you in your search for information, please drop by the reference desk or contact the reference staff via phone at Main Campus Carlson Library 419-530-2325.
+If we can further assist you in your search for information, please drop by the reference desk at Carlson Library (Main Campus) or contact the reference staff by phone at 419-530-2325, or via the chat window below.

 Reference Desk Hours: